How to Turn Images Into Videos With AI | Stratboost

 Where the video will be used.

-Animate this product image into a premium ecommerce video.
-Keep the product sharp and stable.
+Turn this product image into a premium 7-second ecommerce video.
+Keep the product sharp, central and unchanged.
 Add a slow cinematic camera push-in, soft moving reflections, subtle background motion and clean studio lighting.
-The result should feel polished, realistic and suitable for a product launch ad.
+Make it feel polished, realistic and suitable for a product launch ad.

-This prompt works because it gives the AI boundaries.
-It tells the model what to move, what to preserve and what the final clip is for.
+This works because it gives the AI boundaries.
+It tells the model what to move, what to preserve and what the finished clip needs to do.

 Prompt examples you can copy